webzakimbo/bcome-read-the-docs/docs/source/orchestration/bash-scripting.rst

 .. hint::

-   The Console allows for greater flexibility in working with selections of namespaces.
+   The Console allows for greater flexibility in working with selections of nodes.
 See 'Selection Commands' in :doc:`../usage/command-menu`.